sbaier1/avro-car-sensor-simulator/README.md

 ### Outdated firmware

-Firmware version is indicated in the model, a single car might use an outdated software version.
+Firmware version is indicated in the model, a single car might use an outdated software version, e.g. due to not being online for a while.